murex/EventStormingJournal/_pages/1h-event-storming-book.md

 * It's short.
 You can read it in less than 1 hour.
 * It covers the 3 main flavors of Event Storming.
-* It contains a chapter about remote facilitations.
+* It contains a full part about remote facilitations.
 * It will save you from typical mistakes with 25 facilitation tips that we learnt the hard way.

 And guess what?
 It even contains drawings!
 Start reading now, and in 1 hour, you'll be ready to run your first Event Storming.